Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 }
 ```

-This bit of code should give you an idea of the pattern when you have states in the automaton that very predictably result in a sort that we expect to do a goto action on.
+This bit of code should give you an idea of the code pattern in the "easy case".
+Each state either shifts in one-or-more rules it's in (e.g. `s12`, `box3`), shifts into a new rule expecting a sort back to use for the goto (e.g. `box1`), or reduces (e.g. `s1`, `box5`).

 ```rust
 /// Box2